dev-zone-xs/jt-lab-docs/docs/jt-lib/Native_Functions.md

 ---
-id: api-specification
+id: native-functions
-title: API Specification
+title: Native Functions
-sidebar_label: API Specification
+sidebar_label: Native Functions
 ---

-# API Specification
+# Native Functions

 This document provides a comprehensive specification of the JT-Lib API for developing trading robots and strategies.